 Activities : Birding, Camping, Hiking, Kayaking, Photography, Triple/Quad Cabins

-This morning, you’re free to explore Ushuaia or unwind at the resort until your mid-afternoon transfer to the ship.
-Once on board, you’ll be greeted by your expedition team and the ships' officers.
-A concise safety and orientation briefing will be followed by the captain’s welcome dinner.
-After dinner, relax and take in the scenery on your early evening sail through the Beagle Channel, past Magellanic penguins, rock cormorants, and sea lion colonies.
+After a complimentary buffet breakfast, you’re free to explore Ushuaia or unwind at the resort until your mid-afternoon transfer to the ship.
+Once on board, you’ll be greeted by the expedition team and the ship’s officers.
+A concise safety and orientation briefing will be followed by the Captain’s welcome dinner.
+After dinner, relax and take in the scenery on the early evening sail through the Beagle Channel, past Magellanic Penguin, Rock Cormorant, and Sea Lion colonies.

 Morning disembarkation lets you catch a flight to Buenos Aires or stay in Ushuaia for more sights and adventure.